Image shows three school aged children in uniform, one is holding a red folder

 Our national programme, offers schools free air pollution monitors, as well as a range of resources linked to the curriculum.
 Teachers also have the opportunity to join our online network of schools taking part in the programme, to share ideas and have access to tailored support.

-School webinars coming soon
+School webinar coming up

-Our final webinar in this series will be looking at how schools can prepare for the new academic year, including an introduction to Asthma Action Plans, something all children with asthma should have.
+We will be looking at how schools can prepare for the new academic year, including an introduction to Asthma Action Plans, something all children with asthma should have.

 Tuesday 8th July | 9.30am-10.00am